We’re working on making DiviGrid fully compatible with Divi 5

 Image Dimension Guidelines Based on Divi’s Column Layouts

 The following guidelines for image dimensions are based on Divi’s default layout settings.
 This includes a content width of 1080px and a gutter width of 3.
 Changing these settings may require you to adjust the dimensions of your images slightly.
-The general rule of thumb is to have your images be at least as wide as the column in which it sits.
-Here are the dimensions you need to have for your image according to each column layout.

 This doesn’t address the height your images need to be.
 So, here is a list of dimensions according to the 4:3 and 16:9 aspect ratios.
 This is helpful to keep your images at a width and height that scales appropriately for mobile.